nickb94/weather4all/README.md

 ## Weather4all

 ### About
-A basic Webapp using OpenWeatherAPI facility for showing approximate temperature of the currrent location.
+A basic Webapp using OpenWeatherAPI facility for showing approximate temperature of currrent location, and dark mode for dim-lit visibility.
 Location is fetched after permitted.

 ### Technologies Used
 - HTML5